tayapro/twizy/README.md

    In the Settings tab:
    Add the required environmental variables in the Config Vars section:

     - `CREDS`: Google service account credentials. \
        How to get it, see Google's [service account credentials](https://cloud.google.com/iam/docs/service-account-creds) documentation.
     - `PORT`: Set this to `8000`.

     In the Buildpacks subsection, set the buildpacks in the following order: `Python` **first**, then `Node.js`.

 5. Deploy the App:
    In the Deploy tab:

     - Under App connected to GitHub, configure GitHub integration.

     In the Manual deploy subsection, select the main branch and click "Deploy Branch" to deploy the app.

+## Google Sheets API Setup (`creds.json`)

+To enable your project to access the Google Sheets API:

+1. Create a Google Cloud Project

+-   Go to Google Cloud Console
+-   Create a new project or select an existing one

+2. Enable the API

+-   Navigate to APIs & Services > Library
+-   Search for Google Sheets API and click Enable

+3. Create a Service Account

+-   Go to APIs & Services > Credentials
+-   Click Create Credentials > Service Account
+-   Follow the steps and complete the creation

+4. Download the Credentials File

+-   After creating the service account, open it
+-   Go to the Keys tab > Add Key > Create new key
+-   Select `JSON` and download the file
+-   Save it as `creds.json` in your project directory

+5. Grant Sheet Access

+-   Open your Google Sheet
+-   Click Share and add the service account’s email address (found in `creds.json`)
+-   Grant Editor access to allow reading and writing

 [Back to top](#table-of-contents)